-In order to continually monitor and ensure applicability, the Company has worked on developing certain mechanisms for the evaluation of the performance of the Members of the Board of Directors, Committees and Executive Management.
-Performance evaluations are carried out regularly against a set of agreed key performance indicators related to the Company's strategic objectives.
+10.2 Overview of the Evaluation of Board Members and Executive Management Against a Set of Agreed Performance Indicators against a set of agreed key performance indicators related to the Company's strategic objectives.
 Such indicators reflect performance of Members of the Board and Executive Management, and seek to identify areas of strengths and deficiencies to tailor future training needs accordingly.